 To do this project, I used my drinking straws and some crafting wire.

 I whipped out my paint brush and started painting as many straws as I could.
-I had to do two coats of the paint on the straws.

 Once the paint was dried, I cut off the ends of the straw that weren’t painted.
 I didn’t paint all the way down to the end just so I could have something to hang onto while I was painting.